D1ang/Silkscreenservice/README.md

 [ERD wireframe](https://github.com/D1ang/Silkscreenservice/blob/master/mockups/model_diagram.png)

 ### Surface
-The colours chosen are: yellow, red, black and blue.
+The colours chosen are yellow, red, black, and blue.
-Blue is the most used colour most commonly associated with harmony, faithfulness, confidence, and imagination.
+Blue is the most used colour most associated with harmony, faithfulness, confidence, and imagination.
-A very clean, abstract and an almost childish design has been chosen to force the attention to the provide design.
+A very clean, abstract and an almost childish design has been chosen to force the attention to the systems functionality.
-Users won't be afraid to use the system by this easy to understand design.
+Users will not be afraid to use the system by this easy to understand design.
 The font Poppins had been chosen because of its look that fits perfectly to the buttons and graphics on the homepage.
 As for the dashboard a lighter version of Poppins has been used as it looks very clean and is easy to read.
-The buttons are style in 2 versions full black or black outlined to fit the overall design.
+The buttons are styled in 2 versions; full black or black outlined, to fit the overall design.

 ## Technologies
  - Figma - *To create a wireframe*
- - Lucidchart - *To create the Entity Relationship Diagram (ERD)*
+ - Lucid Chart - *To create the Entity Relationship Diagram (ERD)*
  - HTML - *To create the basics*
  - CSS - *To improve placements and design*
  - JavaScript - *The engine to create user interaction*
  - Python - *Programming language*
- - Postgres - *Opensource database to save the transactions, profile and orders*
+ - Postgres - *Opensource database to save the transactions, profile, and orders*
  - Django - *Web framework in python*
  - Bootstrap - *To make the design responsive*
  - Font Awesome - *Easy icon access for the icons*